 (part number 4265156M91, $30.85 from Jacks Small Engines

 Others have documented replacing the seal for a MF

 1553 and MF

 (dual-click on a Mac) any picture to see a

 Overall work area.
 Right front

 tire removed.
-You can use the bucket to lift the tractor and then put a
+You can use the front loader bucket to lift the tractor and then put a

 jack stand under the frame.
 Final gear housing hydraulic fluid is

-all the bolts loose, split the gear cover away from the main housing.
+all the bolts loose, split the gear cover from the main housing.
 I

 gently chiseled around the entire seam to break the silicone seal,